 The overall agreement between Hispanic ethnicity collected by SEER registries and self-reported ethnicity from the U.S. Census was substantial (k=0.61).
-Hispanics were found to be underclassified in the SEER data compared to self-reports.5 Nearly all NPCR and SEER registries assigned Hispanic ethnicity through the standardized use of the NAACCR Hispanic Identification Algorithm (NHIA) version 2 (NHIAv2.2).
+Hispanics were found to be underclassified in the SEER data compared to self-reports.
+Nearly all NPCR and SEER registries assigned Hispanic ethnicity through the standardized use of the NAACCR Hispanic Identification Algorithm (NHIA) version 2 (NHIAv2.2.1).
 After applying the NHIAv2, cases not classified as Hispanic are classified as non-Hispanic, leaving no cases with unknown Hispanic status.

-The following NPCR registries opted not to present state-specific, NHIA-classified Hispanic counts and rates for all years: Delaware, Kentucky, Massachusetts, Pennsylvania, and Virginia.
-North Dakota opted not to present for diagnosis year 2013 and 2009-2013 combined.
+The following NPCR registries opted not to present state- and county-specific, NHIA-classified Hispanic counts and rates for all years: Delaware, Kentucky, and Massachusetts.
 The national rates presented include data for these registries.